-B. The employment needs of employers in those industry sectors and occupations.
-WIOA §108(b)(1)(A)
+B. The employment needs of employers in those industry sectors and occupations (WIOA §108(b)(1)(A)).

-As part of WIOA Strategic Planning, our local board and partners have identified Manufacturing, Transportation/Distribution and Healthcare as the demand sectors to focus on in our area.
-Information Technology has been determined to be an emerging in-demand occupational cluster.
+As part of WIOA Strategic Planning, our local board and partners have identified Manufacturing, Transportation/Distribution, and Healthcare as the demand sectors to focus on in our area.
+Construction was added to our targeted sector list in December of 2017.
+Information Technology and Construction have been determined to be emerging in-demand occupational clusters.
 Our strong partnership with our area educational providers, the Mid-Florida Regional Manufacturers Association (MRMA) and the Ocala Human Resource Management Association (ORHMA) has helped keep us in tune with the needs of local manufacturers.
 The workforce required to maintain the demand of today's manufacturing facilities must be multi-faceted in regard to core competencies and be adaptable to new processes and technology.
 We find our greatest need in this sector to be in the "middle-skilled" positions.
-In the Transportation/Distribution industry, our area has a need for CDL Truck Drivers, like many areas in the State and across the country.
-In the Healthcare sector we continue to see a shortage in Registered Nurses.
-At a supply gap of 38%, this is our greatest supply shortage.
+In the Healthcare sector we see a shortage in Cardiovascular Techs and Surgical Techs.
+In Transportation/Distribution, our area has a need for CDL Truck Drivers, like many areas in the State and across the country at a supply gap of 30%, this is our greatest supply shortage.